pdf-association/PDF-RichMedia-Annotations/README.md

 ### [RichMedia Annotation - explained](RichMedia%20Annotation%20-%20explained.md)

-Deep dive into the PDF 2.0 RichMedia annotation, with a focus on 3D (PRC) support.
+Deep dive into the PDF 2.0 RichMedia annotation, with a focus on 3D (PRC) support, however the same principles apply to U3D, STEP AP 242 (as defined by ISO/DTS 24064) video and audio assets.

 ### [RichMedia Annotation - example](RichMedia%20Annotation%20-%20example.md)

-A PDF snippet of a RichMedia annotation.
+A raw PDF snippet of a RichMedia annotation.